shonie/shonie/README.md

+### About

-### My name is Oleksandr but friends call me Shonie 👋
+Hello, my name is Oleksandr Starnikov but friends call me Shonie.

-Have 8 years of experience developing client and server applications, cloud infrastructure, and database schemas.
-Worked in product companies, outsourcing, and startups.
+I have 8 years of experience developing client and server applications, cloud infrastructure, and database schemas.
+I worked in product companies, outsourcing, and startups.

 My top competencies are: